On the physics of nested Markov models: a generalized probabilistic theory perspective: Results

 As mentioned above, DAGs provide a useful tool to visualize the causal structure among various variables in an event~\cite{pearl1995causal}.
 The parental vertex in an edge represents the cause, and the child vertex represents the effect.
-In Fig.~\ref{fig:Bell}(a), we depict the DAG for the CHSH Bell test.
+In Figure~\ref{fig:Bell}(a), we depict the DAG for the CHSH Bell test.
 In classical causality, all the vertices, including observable and latent variables, are characterized as random variables, and causal influences are fully characterized by conditional probabilities.
 In this case, the causal model is also called a Bayesian network.
 In a quantum or more general GPT causal theories, the latent variables correspond to the physical states in the underlying physical theory~\cite{henson2014theory}.
 Correspondingly, an observable variable with an incoming edge from the latent variable should be interpreted as the outcome of a measurement.
 Besides, a parental observable variable can serve as a classical control for the measurements.
 In Appendix~\ref{app:DAG}, we shall rigorously state the physical interpretation of causal DAGs in GPTs.
-Given a causal structure $G$, when the underlying physical theory is the Newtonian physics, we denote the set of valid probability distributions among observed variables as $\C(G)$.
-We remark that in this work, we only consider causal structures where latent variables correspond to the root vertices.
-Analogously, given any physical theory within the GPT framework, we can obtain a set of valid probability distributions, whose union is denoted as $\GPT(G)$.
-As a special GPT, for the box-world theory, we denote the set of probability distributions as $\NS(G)$.
-As shown in the CHSH Bell test, we have the strict inclusion $\C(G)\subsetneq\NS(G)$ in general.
+Given a causal structure $G$, when the underlying physical theory is the Newtonian physics, we denote the set of valid probability distributions among observed variables as $\C(G)$.\elie{\footnote{Although all the example \emph{figures} in this manuscript have latent variables corresponding exclusively to parentless vertices, it should be noted that our \emph{results} apply to \emph{all} causal structures, including those with non-exogenous vertices corresponding to latent variables.}} Analogously, given any physical theory within the GPT framework, we can obtain a set of valid probability distributions, whose union is denoted as $\GPT(G)$.
+The BoxWorld theory is an oft-referenced \emph{particular} GPT; we denote the set of probability distributions consistent with the BoxWorld theory as $\BW(G)$.
+As shown in the CHSH Bell test, we have the strict inclusion $\C(G)\subsetneq\BW(G)$ in general.